eopoku61057/Data-Structures-Array-Strings/README.md

 # Data-Structures-Array-Strings
 # Multiply solution to data structures questions
 # Algorithms problems and solution
-# Building a strong data structures foundation since that is the basics computer science
+# Building a strong data structures foundation since that is the basics of computer science